Enjoy my writing and art? Want to see more? Support my work on Patreon!

 A ritual doesn’t have to be pretty, it doesn’t have to cost a lot either.
 You don’t need to make it photo ready and share shots of it with the world.
 This is your faith, your space, and your practice.
 It should be your choice.
 You don’t have to compete with anyone.
 You may feel good about sharing, but if it ever makes you feel bad, or feel less, then don’t do it, and don’t compare what you have to what anyone else has.

-Personally, I’ve even felt bad seeing other people’s ritual space photos.
-I’m a minimalist and not wealthy, so mine looks so sparse and poor compared to the folks who feel the need to spend hundreds of dollars to make “perfect” spaces.
+Personally, I used to feel bad seeing other people’s ritual space photos.
+I was a minimalist and not wealthy, so mine looked so sparse and poor compared to the folks who feel the need to spend hundreds of dollars to make “perfect” spaces.
 It’s not a good feeling.
 The truth is, looks mean nothing in magick or spirituality.
 Whatever you have is enough.
 If it makes you happy, to hell with what anyone else thinks.
 Never allow yourself to think that you need to spend money or take gorgeous photos to be a good Pagan or witch.